-Now, there are many different types of leadership roles, and, as Mark Sanborn has pointed out, you don't even need a title to be a leader.^[2] Leadership doesn't equate to having a role on the top leadership team or even necessarily having any formal authority at all.
-We've been focusing on that form of leadership in this article, but it is not the only kind of leadership.
+There are many different types of leadership roles and, as Mark Sanborn has pointed out, you don't even need a title to be a leader.[2]
+Leadership doesn't equal a role on the top leadership team or even necessarily any formal authority.
+While we've been focusing on that form of leadership in this article, that is not the only kind of leadership.
 Leadership, at its essence, is influence.
 This means you can lead wherever you are.

-But these principles are still important, even if you're not in a formal leadership role in your organization, because leading where you are involves more than just doing your work.
+No matter where you are leading from, these principles are still important because leading where you are involves more than just doing your work.
 You need to look outward, develop networks, motivate people, and rally them to a better future.

-If you're an individual contributor, these tasks are things you need to do beyond your individual work, which means you still need to be careful about the tendency to get pulled into a narrow focus on your own work.
+If you're an individual contributor, these tasks are things you need to do beyond your individual work.
+This means you still need to be careful about the tendency to get pulled into too narrow of a focus on your own work.